PEXANE2/azure-docs.tr-tr/articles/storage/common/storage-private-endpoints.md

 ---
-title: Azure Storage ile özel uç noktaları kullanma | Microsoft Docs
+title: Using Private Endpoints with Azure Storage | Microsoft Docs
-description: Sanal ağlardan depolama hesaplarına güvenli erişim için özel uç noktalara genel bakış.
+description: Overview of private endpoints for secure access to storage accounts from virtual networks.
 services: storage
 author: santoshc
 ms.service: storage